GavinKenna/kubernetes-on-lxc/README.md

 The scripts ensure the nodes are set up with all necessary prerequisites, the Kubernetes components are installed, and the cluster is initialized.
 It’s intended for users looking to set up a Kubernetes environment on a local machine using LXC containers for the nodes.

 #### Why not use Kind / MiniKube / K3d
 I would **absolutely** recommend you use any of those above tools.
-This project is just an experpiment I ran for myself for seeing the viability of deploying a cluster on LXC and any limitations I might face.
+This project is just an experiment I ran for myself for seeing the viability of deploying a cluster on LXC and any limitations I might face.
 If you're looking to spin up a non-production quality cluster, that runs in LXC, then this is a tool for you!

 ## Notice

-This is heavily geared towards a Ubuntu 24.x installation for host, as such the host commands are either 'apt' or 'snap'
+This is heavily geared towards a Ubuntu 24.x installation for host, as such the host commands are either 'apt' or 'snap'.
+I ran this on a fresh **Ubuntu Server version 24.04.02 LTS**.

 ## Features